 This request is in agreement with the Comprehensive Plan for the multitude of reasons outlined below.
 Primarily, the proposed zone changes offer a chance to develop existing vacant land inside the Urban Service Area for uses that focuses on small businesses and job creation along a major corridor with a complementary residential component in a manner that ensures the Development will assimilate into the surrounding area.
 This is an ideal property for the proposed flex space as the use is in great demand in our market and mirrors the recommendation of the UGM for these Properties.
 Further, by introducing additional residential uses in the area, the request offers a chance to implement one of the overarching themes of the Comprehensive Plan: to increase density along Lexington's corridors.
+With the inclusion of duplexes, 4-plexes, and multi-family units, this proposal will help aid in having housing available for people that work in the immediate area.
 As noted in the Comprehensive Plan: "Studies such as Imagine Nicholasville Road and Imagine New Circle Road have concluded that increasing the intensity of land use along these corridors, particularly for residential purposes, is necessary to accommodate population growth through more efficient land utilization."
 The development will not put undue strain on the surrounding infrastructure as it implements the recommendation of the UGM that entailed a detailed study of required infrastructure to implement the recommended uses.
 We are not proposing to alter the existing access points on Athens-Boonesboro or change any of the existing landscape buffering that protects the Property's neighbors.
 This project upholds the Urban Service Area preservation strategy, is appropriate use of vacant acreage in an area that already has demonstrated the ability to host the very types of uses requested, and offers additional land that truly generates jobs for our community as encouraged by our Comprehensive Plan.